Ischgl - perhaps more than any other resort in Austria - has completely changed its image over the last years.

 Ischgl is towards the higher end of the Paznaun valley in the western part of the Tyrol.
 The Paznaun valley starts at Pians, where it joins the Stanzer valley coming down from St Anton am Arlberg.

-The village of Ischgl is situated at 1377 metres above sea level.
+The village of Ischgl is situated at 1377 metres above sea level, an altitude which ensures generally good snow conditions.

-The skiing in Ischgl is scheduled to start on 26 November 2020.
+The winter season in the Ischgl-Samnaun ski area is scheduled to start on 25 November 2021.

 Location: 6561 Ischgl - Tyrol - Austria